smopen/sigcpp/_posts/2020-04-20-guidelines-to-processing-immutable-text.md

 {% include bookmark.html id="3" %}

-### 3.&nbsp;&nbsp; Specific to character arrays (including C-strings)
+### 3.&nbsp;&nbsp; Specific to character arrays

-**Note:** For ease of writing, this section uses the term `char` array to mean a `char` array that is not null-terminated.
+**Note:** For ease of writing, this section uses the term "bare array to mean a character array that is not null-terminated.
+It uses the term "character array" to mean an array that may or may not be null-terminated.

+{:start="8"}

-8. **Use string_view instead of C-strings and `char` arrays** if find, sub-string, comparison, and iteration operations are required.
-All of these operations are much safer than directly performing those operations on arrays.
-However, it is OK use arrays directly if they are simply read and written (meaning practically no text processing).
+8. **Use string_view instead of character array** if find, sub-string, comparison, and iteration operations are required.
+All of these operations on string_view are much safer than directly performing them on arrays.

-9. **Use string_view instead of `char` array if array size should also be tracked**, which is quite often necessary as evidenced in functions such as `strncpy`, `strncmp`, `memcpy`, and `memcmp`.
+9. **Use string_view instead of an array if array size should also be tracked**, which is quite often necessary as evidenced in functions such as `strncpy`, `strncmp`, `memcpy`, and `memcmp`.
 In fact, only a local array (with automatic storage) can ever be used without explicitly knowing its size, and even that use is limited to the `sizeof` operator and range-based for loops (as illustrated in [this program](https://godbolt.org/z/cPhXF3)).

-10. **Use string_view if the code should work equally for C-strings and `char` arrays.**
-   Using string_view expands the contexts in which code can be used while also improving efficiency, safety, and maintainability.
+10. **Use string_view if the code should work for both C-strings and bare arrays.** Using string_view expands the contexts in which code can be used while also improving efficiency, safety, and maintainability.

     For example, consider function `vowel_count` in [Listing D of Part 2]( {{ '/2020/04/07/safely-processing-immutable-text#listing-d' | relative_url }} ).
-   The string_view overload there works for both C-strings and `char` arrays, but the `const char*` overload works only for C-strings; not for char `arrays`.
-Indeed, anyone attempting [Exercise 4 of Part 2] ( {{ '/2020/04/07/safely-processing-immutable-text#6' | relative_url }} ) quickly sees that supporting `vowel_count` for char arrays results in inefficient code, redundant code, or somewhat convoluted (less maintainable) code.
+    The string_view overload there works for any kind of character arrays, but the `const char*` overload works only for C-strings.
+Indeed, anyone attempting [Exercise 4 of Part 2] ( {{ '/2020/04/07/safely-processing-immutable-text#6' | relative_url }} ) sees that supporting `vowel_count` for bare arrays can result in inefficient code, redundant code, or somewhat convoluted (less maintainable) code.

-11. **Avoid using a C-string or `char` array directly while it is also wrapped in a string_view**, or do so with a lot care.
-The mixture can make it hard to reason about code, especially if the data is modified (by an obscure function).
+11. **Avoid using a character array directly while it is also wrapped in a string_view**, or do so with a lot care.
 For example, avoid mixing access such as the following.
-In this particular case, the code should probably use a string object instead of C-string or string_view, or it should separate the mutable and immutable parts into different functions and still be careful when interleaving calls to the new functions.
+If this kind of mixed access is required, it may be better to model text as a string
+    object:

     ```cpp
     char z[]{"hello"};